aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheBlueGreenPlugin.md

 - Automatically rejects new connection requests to green nodes when the switchover is completed but DNS entries for green nodes remain temporarily available
 - Intelligently detects switchover failures and rollbacks to the original state, implementing appropriate connection handling measures to maintain application stability

+Verify plugin compatibility within your driver configuration using the [compatibility guide](../Compatibility.md).

 ## How do I use Blue/Green Deployment Plugin with the AWS JDBC Driver?